TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-limited-api.md

 #### Setup API Limits

-Edit in Prowlarr the indexer of your choice and under `Query Limit` (*API hits*) and `Grab Limit` (*Downloads*) you set your indexers API limits, these can be found in several places depending on the indexer, this could be in your profile or when you go to a page where you can select which package you want to buy.
+In Prowlarr, edit the indexer of your choice and under `Query Limit` (*API hits*) and `Grab Limit` (*Downloads*) you set your indexers API limits, these can be found in several places depending on the indexer, this could be in your profile or when you go to a page where you can select which package you want to buy.

-!!! warning "We're adding this to prevent any abuse/hammering to the indexer<br>Ignoring this can sometimes result in to a (life time) ban."
+!!! warning "We're adding this to prevent any abuse/hammering to the indexer<br>Ignoring this can sometimes result in a (potentially lifetime) ban."

 --8<-- "includes/support.md"